 What items can go in your recycling bin this festive season?

-- Paper and cardboard, including paper wrapping, flattened cardboard boxes and greeting cards
+- Paper and cardboard, including paper wrapping, flattened cardboard boxes and paper greeting cards

 - Glass bottles and jars (lids on)